 Is It ARFID — or Just Picky Eating?

-If your child eats only a handful of foods, refuses entire food groups, or melts down at mealtimes — it might be more than just picky eating.
+If your child eats fewer than 10 foods, avoids entire food groups, or melts down at meals—it might be more than picky eating.

 Did You Know?